deathworlders/online/content/book/deathworlders/chapter-43-scars-both-old-new.md

 “Logic, yeah.
 Very logical.”
 Thurrsto’s ears swivelled and he sniffed.
 “Ain’t exactly warm, though.”

-“No. But, uh...
-I think maybe societies do that.
+“No. But, uh...I think maybe societies do that.
 Like, I read somewhere that we humans would be basically content in groups of a hundred or so.
 A lot of our bullshit comes from being so many all close together.

 “Besides,” he added.
 “Take it from me, I know all about being crowded by your parents.”
 Mark and Hayley had become endlessly more protective after Sara died.
 Really, if it hadn’t been for Adam’s influence he doubted if they’d have given their blessing for Jack to join the Royal Navy… not that he’d needed it, but getting it had definitely made him feel better.